sunbearc22/InstallVulkanSDK/README.md

 # InstallVulkanSDK
-A Python 3.6 script to install LunarG Vulkan SDK.
+A Python 3.6 script to install LunarG Vulkan SDK in Ubuntu 18.04.

-Tested on Ubuntu 18.04.2 with linux kernel 5.0.0-23-generic and with Vulkan SDK versions:
+Tested on Ubuntu 18.04 with linux kernel 5.0.0-23-generic and with Vulkan SDK versions:

  `1.1.114.0`, `1.1.108.0`, `1.1.106.0`, `1.1.101.0`, `1.1.97.0`,
   `1.1.92.1`,  `1.1.85.0`,  `1.1.82.1`,  `1.1.82.0`, `1.1.77.0`,